-In the context of this submission, our contractor members are inevitably some of the first responders in a natural disaster, conducting work such as clearing debris from bridges, constructing stop banks, repairing damage to transport and water networks, supporting rescue efforts and clearing slit.
+In the context of this submission, our contractor members are inevitably some of the first responders in a natural disaster, conducting work such as clearing debris from bridges, constructing stop banks, repairing damage to transport and water networks, supporting rescue efforts and clearing silt from properties and transport links.

-They are the ones putting equipment and businesses on the line to save lives and repair the damage caused by these events.
+Civil contractors are often the ones putting equipment and businesses on the line to save lives and repair the damage caused by these events.
 They have the practical knowledge around how most effectively any necessary work (particularly earthworks) under an Emergency Management framework will be undertaken.
 It is important their needs are understood and met, so they can support emergency recovery efforts in the most efficient and practical ways possible.